ookkkkk/architecture/README.md

 # architecture
-It's a simple and basic presentation of my workspace.
-Provided by mstx (Abel Axel)
-@@ -1,2 +1,36 @@
-# achitectures
- # architecture It's a simple and basic presentation of my workspace.
-Provided by mstx (Abel Axelpasson

-# architecture It's a simple and basic presentation of my workspace.
+#It's a simple and basic presentation of my workspace.
 Provided by mstx (Abel Axel)

 #pr�sentation du contenu